‘Data Overwhelms, It Overflows’

 My provocation for you today lies in new writings from Brexitian England.
 Dan Franklin is the gifted digital publishing executive who for longer than most digital directors survive in such posts was that creature for Penguin Random House in the UK, and before that he worked with Jamie Byng’s trailblazing Canongate in Edinburgh.
 Today he’s a senior commissioning editor at Pottermore.
 You remember Pottermore, don’t you?
 Rowling, Rowling, Rowling, keep those doggies Rowling.
 Sorry, I don’t know what came over me.

 Franklin’s pathway through the industry has put him at the helm of some of the most advanced and best-funded efforts in digital storytelling.
 This is why his essay for The Writing Platform is important for you to read.
 It’s called Should a Great Writer Ever Feed the Dolphins? and it’s still sizzling hot, just off the digital griddle, landed on our plates on Monday (doesn’t everything?).
-It’s the text of a talk he gave for Bath Spa University in the Centre for Cultural and Creative Industries, co-hosted by the Ambient Literature project , a collaboration that includes Bath Spa digital author Kate Pullinger.
+It’s the text of a talk he gave for Bath Spa University in the Centre for Cultural and Creative Industries, co-hosted by the , a collaboration that includes Bath Spa digital author Kate Pullinger.

 Franklin’s commentary charts our recent trek from those platform-pounding debates of a few years ago to today’s reality of truth (remember that stuff?) and data.